porbo/sf-fires/README.md

 Logistic regression was chosen for two reasons: fitting speed and interpretability.

-The speed allowed rapid iteration through ideas, and since all my input data was scaled to be between 0 and 1, coefficients
+The speed allowed rapid iteration through ideas, and since all my input data was scaled to be between 0 and 1, coefficients can be interpreted as how much a word increases the odds of having a fire.

+With this model, the ROC-AUC score was 0.812

+This can be interpreted as "the chance a random positive case has a higher fire risk rating than a random negative case"

+Here is a plot of predictions, on top of a map of San Francisco.
+Each point represents a permit, and the color represents the predicted likelihood that a fire will occur at that location after the permit is issued.

 ![Predicted fire risk](results/predictions.png)

-ROC AUC: 0.812

-This can be interpreted as "the chance a random positive case has a higher fire risk rating than a random negative case"

 | Word	| Fire Risk
 |:------|:--------